 Extreme heat and floods are back in the Midwest.
 How does climate change play in?

 The 800 cooling units were headed to low-income seniors and people with disabilities through an organization called Cool Down St. Louis.
-Gentry W. Trotter founded the organization almost 25 years ago and said on days like this, the hottest day of the year so far in the city, it’s clear climate change is causing problems in the Midwest.
+Gentry W. Trotter, who founded the organization almost 25 years ago, said that on days like this, the hottest day of the year so far in the city, it’s clear climate change is causing problems in the Midwest.

 Extreme weather is returning to the Midwest as record-breaking flooding and heat have swept through the region, serving as a reminder that climate change is teeing up conditions that make these disasters more likely.